 On the other hand, these storage boxes are relatively bulky and do not always feature mounting systems to attach them to your bike.
 Therefore, some boxes need to be carried in a backpack.
 If you are expecting to ride on trails that are particularly rugged and far from emergency help then carrying a larger tool kit that will enable you to perform tasks like changing a tire is a good idea.
 Read our step-by-step guide on how to change a mountain bike tire.

-This tool storage box holds everything you need for simple maintenance and additions such as adding drop bars to a mountain bike.
-Be sure to take a look at this and other similar articles for more details.
+This tool storage box holds everything you need for simple maintenance and additions such as adding drop bars to a mountain bike and mountain bike chain installation.
+Be sure to take a look at these and other similar articles for more details.